QUICK SUMMARY:

 Agency Tip: Look at your current content across your website and social media channels.
 What has your audience already responded to the most?
 If they’re asking questions on a specific topic, and showing engagement on certain videos or blog posts, this can be a great indicator of what content they’ll want in your lead magnet.

-When it comes to lead generations for your agency, there are a few different formats you can test out, including:
+When it comes to lead generations for your agency, there are a few different formats you can test out.
+Here are a few general lead magnet ideas to attract potential customers:

-Best Lead Magnet Ideas for Agencies (With Examples)
+Best Lead Magnet Examples and Ideas for Agencies

-Lead magnets can take a lot of time and energy to produce.
-We’ve compiled a list of examples for each format to help determine which might work best for your agency.
+The best lead magnets can take a lot of time and energy to produce.
+We’ve compiled a list of lead magnet examples for each format to help determine which might work best for your agency.

 1. Webinars